ims-systems-00/ims-kb/docs/General Information/07 - Management Reviews/add_review.md

 ### Creating a Management Review

-After navigating to the `Add Review` tab in the `Schedule` section of `Management Review`, you must first give the `Meeting Title` which is the name of the meeting.
-Next, pick a `date` to schedule the meeting for.
+After navigating to the `Add Review` tab in the `Schedule` section of `Management Review`, you can first select the `Attendees` for the meeting, then give the `Title` which is the name of the meeting.
+Then, pick a `date` to schedule the meeting for.
 Lastly, pick an `Interval` for how often the review should recur.

+You can then upload the `Agenda` and `Minutes`.

+The following are optional, and can be [amended][] later.
++ Attendees
++ Agenda
++ Minutes

 Click on `Confirm` to add the meeting to the schedule.
 Note that the system will automatically create multiple management reviews to the schedule depending on your selection for `Interval`.